 Room: Collegiate Commons

-- Bachelor of Science in Mathematics Education from Northeastern State University
+• Bachelor of Arts in Liberal Arts from Rogers State University

 Email: htorres@tsas.org